-All the buddhas is in your life, you know, in its true sense-should be within your life.
+All the buddhas is in your life, in its true sense-should be within your life.
 If so, within your life there should be precepts.
 And that is, at the same time, practice of zazen.

 [Section 17, cont.]
-When all beings dwell here and embrace everything in their infinite views see no distinction between subject and object-when this happens, all things-whether earth, vegetation, fence post, brick or pebbles-take grace of the Buddhas.
-The resulting wind and fire, fanned by the profound influence of the Buddhas, drive us to intimate enlightenment.
+When all beings dwell here and embrace everything in their infinite views, see no distinction between subject and object-when this happens, all things-whether earth, vegetation, fence post, brick or pebbles-take the grace of the buddhas.
+The resulting wind and fire, fanned by the profound influence of the buddhas, drive us to intimate enlightenment.
 This is the merit of non-doing and non-striving-the awakening of the wisdom mind.

-This is, you know, description of our life as a Buddhist.
+This is description of our life as a Buddhist.

 [Repeats.]
-All the Buddhas dwell here and embrace everything in their infinite views.
+All the buddhas dwell here and embrace everything in their infinite views.
 When all things dwell here and embrace everything in their infinite views, see no distinction between subject and object-when this happens, all things-whether earth, vegetation, fence post, brick or pebbles, take grace of the Buddha.
-The resulting wind and fire, fanned by the profound influence of the Buddha, drive us to the intimate enlightenment.
-This is the merit of non-doing and non-striving-and the awakening of the wisdom mind.

--awakening of perfect wisdom which has no within or without.
+The resulting wind and fire, fanned by the profound influence of the Buddha, drive us to intimate enlightenment.
+This is the merit of non-doing and non-striving-and the awakening of the wisdom mind-awakening of perfect wisdom which has no within or without.
 We call it limitless wisdom-activity of one mind.
 Here he said "intimate enlightenment."
-This is something new, you know.
-You-always you say "great enlightenment" or "highest enlightenment," but Dōgen-zenji says "intimate enlightenment"-"intimate enlightenment."
-Most intimate one is enlightenment.
-Most intimate one to you is enlightenment.
+This is something new.
+Always you say "great enlightenment" or "highest enlightenment," but Dogen Zenji says "intimate enlightenment."
+The most intimate one is enlightenment.
+The most intimate one to you is enlightenment.
 Do you understand?
 Enlightenment is something within you, or-you cannot say "within you."
 If I say "within you," it is not intimate enough to you.
 It is [laughs] hiding within yourself.
-So-if so, it is not intimate.
+If so, it is not intimate.
 Of course, if it is something beyond you, that is not intimate.
-Even-if it is something to attain it, it is not intimate one.
+If it is something to attain, it is not intimate.
 He says "intimate enlightenment."
-This intimacy to the enlightenment is our practice.
+This intimacy to enlightenment is our practice.

-When you sit, just sit, you know, with big mind.
+When you sit, just sit, with big mind.
 That is intimate enlightenment.
 It is so intimate that you do not realize [laughs, laughter] enlightenment.
 That is what he means.
-Shitashii-shitashii-in Japanese, shitashii.
-Shitashii-"friend, good friend."
+Shitashii-in Japanese, "friend, good friend."
 We say "good friend."
-Shitashii-shito-shitashii-person who is intimate to-to you is shitashii-shito.
-It means, you know, "intimate friend."
+A person who is intimate with you is shitashii- shito.
+It means, "intimate friend."

-And we say also, Shitashii nakani mo rei ni ya, you know.
-Even though man and wife is intimate, you know, but there must be some rules between them.
+And, we say also, Shitashii naka nimo rei ni ya.
+Even though a man and wife are intimate, there must be some rules between them.
 That is our way.
-You may say if it is intimate relationship, there is no need to have some rules [laughs].
-That is wrong understanding, because relationship between them is so intimate that it is necessary to set up some rules.
-So our rules is based on intimate relationship-not to make some harmony between us, but to make-to make our life more meaningful we set up some rules.
-It is-to observe rules is to be appreciative of the intimate relationship.
-That is rules, you know.
-If there is no rules [laughs]-there is no-to enjoy within-within our relationship.
-If we want to feel something, then we should have some rules, or at least we should be appreciative to the intimacy.
+You may say if it is an intimate relationship, there is no need to have some rules [laughs].
+That is wrong understanding.
+Because the relationship between them is so intimate, it is necessary to set up some rules.
+So, our rules are based on an intimate relationship.
+Not to make some harmony between us, but to make our life more meaningful, we set up some rules.
+To observe rules is to be appreciative of the intimate relationship.
+That is rules.
+If there are no rules [laughs] - there is no enjoyment within our relationship.
+If we want to feel something, then we should have some rules, or at least we should be appreciative of the intimacy.
 Do you understand?
 This is precepts.